Fajer Al-Kaisi

-Fajer Al-Kaisi (الفجر آل القيسي) is an Iraqi-Canadian actor, best known for his recurring role as Osama bin Laden / OBL in the third season of Future Man, an atheist version of the real-life terrorist from an alternate reality where he was prevented from becoming one.
+Fajer Al-Kaisi (فجر القيسي) is an Iraqi-Canadian actor, best known for his recurring role as Osama bin Laden / OBL in the third season of Future Man, an atheist version of the real-life terrorist from an alternate reality where he was prevented from becoming one.

 Early life

 Born in Iraq, Al-Kaisi spent much of his childhood in Kuwait and later settled in Montreal, Quebec, Canada.
 He soon moved to the United States where he completed his master's in acting at the University of Texas at Austin.